 Evolving Your Game

 Many people think that the more techniques they know, the faster they’ll get to the next belt.
 Jiu-Jitsu does not work like that. you do not need many moves to get to the next belt.
-You need to make the moves you know and like work against everyone in order to see a progression in your game.
+You need to make the moves you know and like to work against everyone in order to see a progression in your game.

 That said, if you decide you’ll learn two new techniques each week, in a year, you should know 104 new Brazilian Jiu-Jitsu techniques.
-Let’s say you need 10 years to get to black belt.
+Let’s say you need 10 years to get to the black belt.
 That amounts to 1040 techniques.
 Do you really think you can learn so many and be able to apply them when you need to?

 Evolving your BJJ game is something you have to do.
 However, all you need to do is build on the moves you already have working.
 If you know that Kimura from side control, for example, you can start exploring the concept of the kimura trap in order to open up the transition to the back off of your favorite submissions.
 And vice versa, of course.
 The key is to keep working on concepts and techniques at the same time. that means that you need to know how to hold side control and a Kimura, in order to be able to apply al the finishing details you’ve been figuring out.

 Do an experiment.
 Try and reduce the number of Brazilian Jiu-Jitsu techniques you do.
 For starters, have fun with just one technique, from each of the main positions.
 If you factor in offensive and defensive moves, you already have quite the number in there – in fact, you have everything you’ll ever need.
-Now go and research them as deep as possible and become the authority on them.
-Progression, belts, an understanding of BJJ and host of other benefits will inevitably come your way.
+Now go and research them as deeply as possible and become the authority on them.
+Progression, belts, an understanding of BJJ, and a host of other benefits will inevitably come your way.